InterworldTransport/Clados/src/Readme.txt

 	cladosF				- The number package
 	cladosGExceptions	- The geometry exception package
 	cladosFExceptions	- The number exception package
+	cladosGTest			- The geometry test package
+	cladosFTest			- The number test package

 If you don't know what a Clifford Algebra is, consider yourself encouraged to read about them elsewhere.
 Geometric Algebras are a variation on a theme, so